Sketchplanations

 Goodhart's law states that when a measure becomes a target, it ceases to be a good measure.
 In other words, if you pick a measure to assess performance, people find a way to game it.

-To illustrate, I like the (probably apocryphal) story of a nail factory that sets "Number of nails produced" as their measure of productivity and the workers figure out they can make tons of tiny nails to hit the target easily.
-Yet, when the frustrated managers switch the assessment to "weight of nails made", the workers again outfox them by making a few giant heavy nails.
+To illustrate, I like the (probably apocryphal) story of a nail factory that sets "Number of nails produced" as its measure of productivity.
+The workers figure out they can easily make tons of tiny nails to hit the target.

 Some strategies for helping this are to try and find better, harder-to-game measures, assess with multiple measures, or allow a little discretion.
 More detail in this nice little article.